Chieze-Franklin/Bolt.js-Book/bolt-events/user-events.md

 # User Events

-These are the events raised by the [/api/users](/users-api.md) endpoint.
+These are the events raised by the [/api/users](/users-api.md) endpoints.

 The following events are described here: